 |Four Of a Kind||40:1|

 If you have a good hand with your two cards and three on the table, always choose “call”.
 For example, if you bet 50 euros to start the game, you automatically pay another 100 euros, which means a total of 150 euros.
 You are now allowed to see the last two cards after which you and the dealer will roll your best hands.
 If you have a straight or weaker hand, you will get a double bet back.
 The hands stronger than a straight, are rewarded with a jackpot.

 If you have a bad hand

 As opposed to the good hand, if after the first three cards on the table you have a bad hand, it is always wisest to withdraw and lose the first bet.
 For example, if you don’t have a pair in your hand or an option for a straight or flush, it might be a good idea to stop instead of raising.
 You can just hope that the dealer has even worse cards.
-In order to beat a dealer, you need to have at least a couple of fours.
+To beat the dealer, you need to have at least a couple of fours.